Ajoy Kar: Filmmaking style

-From the late 1960s onwards, he made a number of films which were adaptations of well-known literary works, especially those by Rabindranath Tagore and Sarat Chandra Chatterjee.
+From the late 1960s onwards, Kar made a number of films which were adaptations of well-known literary works, especially those by Rabindranath Tagore and Sarat Chandra Chatterjee.
 Some of these are Parineeta (1969), Malyadan, Datta (1976) and Naukadubi (1979).
 In all, he directed 26 films, the last being Bishabriksha (1983).
 He was influenced by western literature and western Movie.
 His spectacular camera work created him a Different Personality than other Bengali Filmmakers.